The Fuzzy Memorial League - A Look Back Over 36 Years

 The L.L.
 Beans won back-to-back titles in 2013 and 2014, with the Blues City Bruisers taking second place both years.
 The 2013 finish was a mere two points behind, 58 to 56, but the 2014 gap was an astounding 14 points, 67 to 54.

 Karp's High Ratios won their eighth league title in 2015 by a half-point, 64.5 to 64.0, over the L.L.
 Beans.
 The Beans returned to the winner's circle by taking both the 2016 and 2017 titles for league-leading total of 14 championships.
 The Addison Lights finished second to the Beans in both 2016 and 2017 and remained the only league franchise without a title before winning the 2018 championship by five points over the Beans.
+The L.L.
+Beans returned to the winner’s circle by winning their 15th league title in 2019.

 The most-recent ownership change came at the end of the 2018 season when Albert and Franklin Ettinger gave up on the Prairie Pigeons, who had been around since 1989 and won the 1994 title.
+Taking over the franchise was Phil Dlatt, a poker partner of Bill Levy, along with Phil’s son, Eddie.
+The Dlatts re-named the franchise, The Shoeless Sandmen, when they took over in 2019.

 In 2016, Tim Bernero and Robb Cibrario left the Three Stooges.
 Bosko, Steve and Pete Djurickovic took over the franchise.
 Bosko had been part of the Stooges management team from 1998 to 2004.